JaceRockman/modular-roleplaying-framework-beta/readme.md

 My current understanding is Components consist of a core piece of functionality and an interface for utilizing that functionality.
-Bases consist of a collection of Components and a public API for interacting with that underlying functionality from the outside world.
-Bases may represent a web application, a cli tool, an api, etc.
+Bases consist of a collection of Bases and a valid selection of Components to be used by those bases and a public interface for interacting with that underlying functionality from the outside world.
-Projects are a collection of usually one base and multiple components and a build script that defines what deployable artifact is being created, like an uberjar, lambda function, REST API, library, tool, etc.
+This could be an API, a CLI tool, a mobile app, a web app, etc. Projects are a collection of usually one base and multiple components and a build script that defines what deployable artifact is being created, like an uberjar, lambda function, REST API, library, tool, etc.